 Agents added to local anaesthetics

-- Fluorescein - combined with either lidocaine or proxymetacaine eyedrops to enable visualisation of corneal epithelial defects and used for tonometry.
+- Fluorescein - the dye is combined with either lidocaine or proxymetacaine eyedrops to enable visualisation of corneal epithelial defects and used for tonometry.

-- Hyaluronidase - an enzyme added to increase tissue permeability to injected fluids;15 units/mL is a favoured concentration.
+- Hyaluronidase - this enzyme is added to increase tissue permeability to injected fluid, usually at a concentration of 15 units/mL.

 Further reading & references